Neighbors Form Human Chain to Stop ICE From Taking Tennessee Man Into Custody

-An ICE vehicle had followed the man’s van, trying to pull it over, and then blocked it in when the van driver pulled up to a house in Hermitage, near Nashville, the affiliates said.
-The driver alerted immigrants rights advocates and neighbors, and they rallied, bringing the man and his son – who was in the van with him – water, gas and food so they could stay in the van and avoid possible detention, the affiliates reported.

-The standoff lasted for hours.
-Nashville police were called, but stood by “to keep the peace if necessary,” the police department said in a statement.
+After the ICE officers left, neighbors and advocates formed a human chain leading from the van to the house to protect the man and his son as they left the vehicle, according to Veronica Salcedo, a reporter with Nashville Noticias who witnessed the chain's formation and shared a live video of the standoff on Facebook.
+The neighbors formed the chain because they feared ICE would return, Salcedo said.

+Salcedo's video shows members of the group counting to 10 in Spanish and telling the boy inside the van to run for cover.
+He dashes out of the vehicle and bystanders erupt in cheers.

-At some point, the neighbors formed a human chain around the man and his son, who weren’t identified to the media, allowing them to get into a house, and later to get from the house to a car and drive away.
+The group later formed a chain again around the man and his son, who weren't identified to the media, allowing them to get from the house to a car and drive away.

+Neighbor Felishadae Young said she'd known the family for 14 years, and she came by to help because she didn't want to see the father separated from his son.

-“I was real scared about what was going on,” said neighbor Felishadae Young in an interview posted on Facebook by CNN affiliate WZTV.
-“It put a lot of fear in me, because it could be me, it could be my family.
+"I was real scared about what was going on," said Young in an interview posted on Facebook by CNN affiliate WZTV.
+"It put a lot of fear in me, because it could be me, it could be my family.
 It could be anybody.
-It could be your neighbors, just like it was my neighbor today.”
-Young said she had known the family for 14 years.
+It could be your neighbors, just like it was my neighbor today. ...
+It changed a lot about how I feel about this country."

-“ICE officers chose to depart the scene today without making an arrest to de-escalate the situation,” ICE spokesman Bryan Cox told CNN in an email.
-Cox said he wouldn’t say “who the agency’s target or targets may have been so as to not compromise a potential future operation that would seek to arrest the individual at a different time and place.”

 The ICE agents had an administrative warrant, WTVF reported.
 Nashville police, who had been called in by ICE, said in its statement that ICE was "attempting to serve a detainer" on the man.